auth0/docs/articles/videos/get-started/02-provision-user-stores.md

   Now let’s dive a little deeper and discover how to establish each type of user store connection directly in the Auth0 Dashboard.
 This can be accomplished independently of any modifications or implementation within an application.

   First, let’s take a look at how to jump right in and authenticate users via username and password using infrastructure provided by Auth0.
-Out of the box, each Auth0 tenant is preconfigured with an authentication database connection.
+Out-of-the-box, each Auth0 tenant is preconfigured with an authentication database connection.
 This connection provides the best performance for the authentication process since all data is stored in Auth0.

   The Auth0-hosted database is highly secure.
 Passwords are never stored or logged in plain text but are hashed with bcrypt.
 Varying levels of password security requirements can also be enforced.

   The default database can be found on the Auth0 Dashboard for your tenant.
-From the Dashboard, click the Connections link in the left-hand navigation menu which will expand a list of the available connection types.
-Click Database and a list of all database connections will be displayed.
+From the Dashboard, click the **Connections** link in the left-hand navigation menu which will expand a list of the available connection types.
+Click **Database** and a list of all database connections will be displayed.

   As you can see, a database connection named **Username-Password-Authentication** is already available.
 By clicking the name of the connection we are taken to the configuration section for this database.

-  The database configuration is split into a series of tabs: Settings, Password Policy, Custom Database, Applications and Try Connection.
+  The database configuration is split into a series of tabs: **Settings**, **Password Policy**, **Custom Database**, **Applications**, and **Try Connection**.

   By default, database connections authenticate users using their email and password.
 If you require the use of usernames, it can be enabled on the settings tab as well as setting minimum and maximum lengths for the username.

   There is also the ability to disable new user sign ups.
 This prevents new accounts from being created in the database by user-facing dialogs.
 Users can still be created using the Management API or directly in the Dashboard.

   There is also a way to completely delete this database.
-Be careful though, as is mentioned this is a destructive operation that is not reversible.
+Be careful though, as is mentioned, this is a destructive operation that is not reversible.
 </details>

 <details>